Michael Francis Burbidge: Bishop of Arlington

-On July 26, 2017, Burbidge returned to the Diocese of Raleigh to celebrate Mass with his successor in Raleigh, Bishop Luis Zarama, and to give the homily at the dedication of the Cathedral of the Holy Name of Jesus.
+Burbidge released a statement on October 6, 2016, in which he vowed to continue the diocese's outreach for victims of clerical sexual abuse and to personally reach out to victims.
+He continued on the outreach program, holding Masses for victims of abuse.On July 26, 2017, Burbidge returned to the Diocese of Raleigh to celebrate Mass with his successor in Raleigh, Bishop Luis Rafael Zarama, and to give the homily at the dedication of the Cathedral of the Holy Name of Jesus.